ssvlabs/ssv/docs/specs/NETWORKING.md

 - Connection filters determine the score for inbound connections, and terminates low scored connections
 - Connection gater protects against peers which were pruned in the past and tries to reconnect again before backoff timeout (5 min). it kicks in in an early stage, before the other components processes the request to avoid resources consumption.

-### High Availability

-As it participates in a decentralized p2p network, HA for an ssv node is not trivial. \ The reason is that running multiple instances might lead to slashing or disturb the consensus as it creates ambiguity and conflicts.

-Ideas TBD:

-#### Hub Node

-`Hub Node` is a node that handles the network layer of ssv node, it could be connected to multiple `Worker` nodes and stream the entire network layer messages to/from them. \
-The node is stateless as it does nothing besides proxying network, but it can't have multiple instances running because it is part of a p2p network (see above).

-A possible implementation could be a node with a proxied network layer that uses websocket to communicate with worker nodes.

-The drawback is that the hub node becomes a point of failure, and it's a single instance and therefore will have downtime, but less than a full-blown stateful node.

-#### Subnet Partitions

-Subnet partitions separates a given set of subnets into `n` independent subsets of subnets, which could be assigned to `n` running instances of the same operator, each working on different subsets.

-That will help decrease the damage in case some node fails, as only a portion of the assigned validators will be affected, while the other healthy instances keeps doing tasks in their subnets.

-The drawback of this approach is that we end up in a situation where multiple peers (different `peer.ID`) share the same operator key, and that might lead to vulnerabilities.